Uesugi Kenshin: Conflict with Takeda

-4th Battle of Kawanakajima
+Fourth Battle of Kawanakajima

 In 1561, Kenshin and Shingen fought the biggest battle they would fight, the fourth battle of Kawanakajima.
 Kenshin used an ingenious tactic: a special formation where the soldiers in the front would switch with their comrades in the rear, as those in the frontline became tired or wounded.
-This allowed the tired soldiers to take a break, while the soldiers who had not seen action would fight on the front lines.
 This was extremely effective and because of this Kenshin nearly defeated Shingen.

-In Kōyō Gunkan there is one of the most famous instances of single combat in samurai history; during this battle, Kenshin managed to ride up to Shingen and slashed at him with his sword.
+In Kōyō Gunkan there is one of the most famous instances of single combat in samurai history.
+During this battle, Kenshin managed to ride up to Shingen and slashed at him with his sword.
 Shingen fended off the blows with his iron war fan or tessen.
 Kenshin failed to finish Shingen off before a Takeda retainer drove him away.

 Shingen made a counter-attack and the Uesugi army retreated.
-The result of the fourth battle of Kawanakajima is still uncertain.
-Many scholars are divided on who the actual victor was, if the battle was actually decisive enough to even declare one, thus is generally considered a draw.
-It is considered to be the largest casualty battle in the Sengoku period, with loss of estimated 72 percent of Kenshin's army and 62 percent of Shingen's army, but Shingen also lost two of his most important generals during the battle, namely his advisor Yamamoto Kansuke and younger brother Takeda Nobushige.
+The result of the fourth battle of Kawanakajima is still uncertain: many scholars are divided on who the actual victor was or if the battle was actually decisive enough to even declare one.

+It is considered to be the costliest battle in the Sengoku period, with loss of an estimated 72 percent of Kenshin's army and 62 percent of Shingen's army.
 Some more conservative estimates place the casualties around 20 percent.
+Shingen also lost two of his most important generals during the battle, his advisor Yamamoto Kansuke and younger brother Takeda Nobushige.

 In 1563, Shingen allied with Hōjō Ujiyasu against the Uesugi clan, they captured Matsuyama Castle in Musashi Province.
 In 1565, Shingen then took Kuragano Castle and Minowa Castle in Kōzuke province.
 In 1571, Kenshin attacked Shingen's satellite Ishikura Castle in Kōzuke province, and they again faced each other at the Battle of Tonegawa, to once again disengage.

-In addition, after Shingen broke with the Hōjō, there was an incident when the Hōjō boycotted salt supplies to Kai Province.
+In addition, after Shingen broke with the Hōjō, there was an incident when the Hōjō clan blocked shipment of salt supplies to Kai Province.
 When Kenshin heard of Shingen's problem, he sent salt to Shingen from his own province.
 Kenshin commented that the Hōjō had "performed a very mean act".
 Kenshin added, "I do not fight with salt, but with the sword".

+However, there is doubt that Kenshin's act was purely altruistic as it was recorded that he did not merely send salt, but also allowed the merchants of Echigo to sell their salt in Takeda's territory.
+Kenshin also saw the economic opportunity for merchants under his rule to prosper by going into Shingen's territories.

 Kenshin's respect for Shingen is evident from his reaction to Shingen's death: he privately wept and stated, "I have lost my good rival.
 We won't have a hero like that again!"